 If you’re planning on selling your home, you might want to consider getting a lockbox to help improve the security of your property while it’s on the market.
 As the name implies, a lockbox is a small container where the keys to the property can be stored.
 It has a shackle to attach the lockbox to a home’s doorknob.

 If you are selling your home, you have the option to arrange showings only by appointment or use a lockbox.
 In case you choose the latter, your agent will set it up.
-Make sure to ask your agent how to open a lock box so that they will install on your property and you can understand its benefits.
+Make sure to review instructions from your agent on how to open a lock box so you can see it in action.
 To learn more about the advantages of using a lockbox in real estate properties, read on.

 One of the benefits of using a lockbox is it makes real estate showings very convenient.
 If you have vacated the property and there are interested buyers who want to see your home, you won’t need to meet up with the agent to give the house keys.
 You can leave spare keys in the lockbox and your agent along with the buyers can let themselves in.